-Many young people who self-harm with a wish to die by suicide also have mental health or personality difficulties; often the suicide attempt follows a stressful event in the young person’s life, but in other cases, the young person may not have shown any previous signs of difficulty.
+Many people who self-harm with a wish to die by suicide also have mental health or personality difficulties; often the suicide attempt follows a stressful event in the person’s life, but in other cases, the person may not have shown any previous signs of difficulty.

-Sometimes the young person is known to have long-standing difficulties at school, home or with the police.
+Sometimes young people who have long-standing difficulties at school, home or with the police are more at risk.
 Some will already be seeing a counsellor, psychiatrist or social worker.
 There has been an increase in the suicide rate in young men over recent years.

-The risk of suicide is higher if the young person:
+The risk of suicide is higher if the person: